 Bob: Yeah, I was so frustrated.
 What was the problem?

-Bob: Now, I might have been right that there was no way humanly possible, but we serve a God who is devoted to unity and if we get out of his way, I mean, he lives in a perfect triune, unified relationship.
-If we get out of his way, he will miraculously at times, take us to a situation we both feel great about.
-It might not be what either one of you imagined you’d settle for at the beginning, but he will not leave a couple in disunity, if we will allow him to take over and have his way with us, and I set back at times and went, “How the heck did you pull that off?”
+Bob: Now, I might have been right that there was no way humanly possible, but we serve a God who is devoted to unity.
+And if we get out of his way… I mean, he lives in a perfect, triune, unified relationship.
+If we get out of his way, he will, miraculously at times, take us to a situation we both feel great about.
+It might not be what either one of you imagined you’d settle for at the beginning, but he will not leave a couple in disunity if we will allow him to take over and have his way with us.
+And I’ve sat back at times and went, “How the heck did you pull that off?”

-Jim: (laughs) That’s it.
+Jim: That’s it.
+We’re right at the end… I love that statement.
 We’re right at the end.
-I love that statement.
-We’re right at the end.
-Greg, I’ll turn it to you for that couple, you know, both the husband and a wife, um, who are listening or watching on YouTube and they’re saying, “Boy, three of those nine hit me.”
+Greg, I’ll turn it to you for that couple, you know, both a husband and a wife, um, who are listening or watching on YouTube, and they’re saying, “Boy, three of those nine hit me.”

 Jim: And they’re feeling a little, um, maybe distant now.
-They’re, what do I do?
-Tell them what they can do today, to improve where they’re at.
+They’re, “What do I do?”
+Tell them what they can today to improve where they’re at.

-Greg: Yeah, the good news as Bob just said, we have a God that has given us this gift of marriage who so is fighting in your corner for your marriage, so know you’re not alone.
+Dr. Smalley: Yeah.
+The good news, as Bob just said, we have a God that has given us this gift of marriage, who so is fighting in your corner for your marriage, so know you’re not alone.

 Jim: He’s always for you.

-And we also have, um, our very effective Hope Restored Marriage Intensives.
-Those are for couples who might be in deeper trouble.
+John: We also have our very effective Hope Restored Marriage Intensives, uh, for couples who are in deeper trouble.